abuosi/k8s-oci/README.md

 This project is based on project [ampernetacle](https://github.com/jpetazzo/ampernetacle) from [Jérôme Petazzoni](https://github.com/jpetazzo).
 Thank you very much !

-The modifition on original project was to reduce the number of nodes to 3, and increase the vcpu quantity for master (2 vcpus) and increase the memory of nodes (8gb ram).
+The modifition on original project was to reduce the number of nodes to 3, and increase the vcpu quantity for the master (2 vcpus) and increase the memory of nodes (8gb ram).

 ## Getting started